 The game’s final boss is the evil god Bios, who appears as a Satanic figure with both horns and angel wings — Nintendo may have had a firm stance against religious imagery back then, but Sega sure didn’t.
 I’m not sure if we ever made it that far before the game fell out of rotation in favor of newer titles like Mortal Kombat and Sonic & Knuckles.

-To me, Forgotten Worlds is emblematic of a time when media was inscrutable and opaque to me.
+Forgotten Worlds is emblematic of a time when media was inscrutable and opaque to me.
 Back before I really internalized that video games were made by human beings, an encounter with a weird, somewhat mediocre piece of media couldn’t simply be explained as a bad port of an arcade title.
 Instead, I assumed that I was the one lacking, that I couldn’t understand what was being presented.

 Back then, the 16-bit canon hadn’t yet been established, and Forgotten Worlds sat comfortably alongside Sonic the Hedgehog.
 It was just another game.
 I think it’s worth remembering these — sorry — forgotten titles, because they remind us that the history of video games is much wider and weirder than the accepted versions admit.